-If you haven’t had the opportunity to explore the grounds of the Hillary Rodham Clinton Children’s Library and Learning Center, I strongly recommend piling in the car and heading that direction.
-In addition to the teaching garden, rain garden, and greenhouse (all amazing fun on their own), the grounds reflect the topography of Arkansas’s ecosystems, from the native hardwood trees in the highlands to vegetation of the wetland areas, which are both planted and original to the site, creating opportunities to learn the names of the trees and plants.
-Children’s is home to a short, kid-friendly walking trail where you can explore a number of photo-op ready statues and artworks.
+If you haven’t had the opportunity to explore the grounds of the Hillary Rodham Clinton Children’s Library & Learning Center, I strongly recommend piling in the car and heading that direction.
+In addition to the teaching garden, rain garden, and greenhouse (all amazing fun on their own), the grounds reflect the topography of Arkansas’s ecosystems.
+From the native hardwood trees in the highlands to vegetation of the wetland areas, which are both planted and original to the site, the library grounds offer opportunities to learn the names of the trees and plants.
+Children’s is home to a short, kid-friendly walking trail where you can explore a number of photo-op ready sculptures and artworks.

 Right as you approach the library, you will find “A Day at the Library,” by Ryan Mays.
 Near the greenhouse and solar panels, you will find “Imagine Peace,” by Alice Guffey Miller.

 In the wetland area, you can see “Allie’s Favorite Book” by Russell Lemond (bonus points if you can tell what she’s reading).